CCiprian1/Email-phishing-detection/README.md

                Classifiers

     First thing it is to train the Llama model, which will be automatically saved on your local storage device.
     We recommned to have at least 17 Gb free space available for the model.
+We used the model available on https://huggingface.co/meta-llama.
+The script will automatically retrive the model.
+In order to do this you must have a valid account on Hugging Face portal.
-    After that you can :
+    In this repository we have three scripts that performs email phishind detection, as follows :
-    * either run the Llama email phishind detection
+    * Llama - where we use only the Llama model ( the trained model) to identify and to report the nature of an Email as Safe or Phishing
-    * either the Bayes Classifiers script
+    * Bayes Classifiers - a classical approach without the use of LLM's
-    * either the hybrid solution.
+    * hybrid solution - using trained Llama model, a set of trigger patterns and Bayes Classifiers.
+This solution also uses the already trained model of Llama.

 Other considerations :
 # code was written in Python (3.11) using PyCharm (IDE)